MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 ### Task 4: Manage Entra ID, guest users.

-In this task, you will create Entra ID guest users and grant them access to resources in an Azure subscription.
+In this task, you will create Entra ID guest users, allowing external users to access resources within your organization's Azure environment.
+You will configure the necessary permissions and roles to grant these guest users secure access to specific resources in an Azure subscription, enabling collaboration while maintaining control over the environment's security.

 1. In the Azure portal displaying the Contoso Lab Entra ID tenant, in the **Manage** section, click **Users**, and then click **+ New user** then select **Create new user**.